pschaeflein/BlogArticles/Branding SharePoint The New Normal/Article.md

 6. [SharePoint Framework footer](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/extensions/get-started/using-page-placeholder-with-extensions): Like the header, this is fully customizable to hold anything you wish.

 7. Pop-up buttons: These buttons overlay the bottom of the page, and currently can't be customized or configured.
+There is a tenant setting in development (see [-UserVoiceForFeedbackEnabled](https://docs.microsoft.com/en-us/powershell/module/sharepoint-online/set-spotenant?view=sharepoint-ps)) but it's not yet respected by modern pages, and maybe we need another [user voice](https://sharepoint.uservoice.com/) for the Mobile app button.

 ## Branding options